rachelnertia/Quiver/README.md

 Generated PremakeGenerated/Quarrel.vcxproj.user...
 ```

 You should now be able to build Quiver using Visual Studio.
+Hopefully it's possible to adapt these instructions to different build systems and platforms!

-## A Quick Tour
+## Overview

 The workspace is divided into a few projects: